d6u/fun-http/README.md

     }
     ```

-3. Fire the server, and tada~ :tanabata_tree:
+3. Fire the server, and tada~ :tada:

     ```sh
     $ fun-http server.js